 - Taking into consideration any charges toward documentation and other transaction-related costs

 - Any other key factor which may have an effect on the model

 The reader may understand these standard assumptions in a leveraged buyout transaction.
 The assumptions may vary and require tweaking on case to case basis.

 When we talk about the structure of Leveraged Buyout, either of the following scenarios is possible:

 - An existing entity uses its borrowed funds or debt to acquire the new company; OR

-- A new entity with existing shareholders is created which will acquire the company; OR
+- A new entity with existing shareholders comes into creation which will acquire the company; OR

-- A new entity with new investors is created to acquire the company.
+- A new entity with new investors comes into creation to acquire the company.

-The buyer company may decide to either make the target company a subsidiary company and add it in its group structure or absorb the company and merge it with one of its existing companies.
+The buyer company may either make the target company a subsidiary and add it to its group structure or absorb the company and merge it with one of its existing companies.

 Advantages and Disadvantages